-Level 1- Consultation and risk formulation clinic: this level is available for all accepted referrals.
-It exists to make certain that risk assessment and management is in accordance with best practice.
+Level 1- Consultation and risk formulation: this level is available for all accepted referrals.
 The consultation process occurs during a 2-hour discussion with relevant professionals.
-The outcome of this discussion–in accordance with best practice in formulation – is that: the presenting problems are clarified; the risk factors are rated for presence and relevance; there is a formulation of risk; a detailed description of the most plausible risk scenarios applying to the young person is written; and a set of recommendations for ongoing risk management is established.
+The outcome of this discussion–in accordance with best practice in formulation – is that: the presenting problems are clarified; there is a formulation of risk; a detailed description of the most plausible risk scenarios applying to the young person is written; and a set of recommendations for ongoing risk management and support is established.
 Upon the completion of this process, there are three possible outcomes:

 - No further involvement from the service;

 - Where concerns over acute or serious mental illness/disorder are identified, specific recommendations and, where necessary, a letter from the Chair of the group are sent to the local CAMHS/local practitioner for processing into health;

 - Where no acute mental illness symptoms are identified but there are serious concerns over chronic presentations, a recommendation for progressing to level 2 is made.

 Level 2- Additional psychological assessments: at this level, the complex cases identified as needing specialist forensic assessment are given the necessary assessment.
 This could include cognitive, personality, trauma, and psycho-sexual functioning assessments among others.